Christelle-12/Enumerable/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank Microverse.
+I would like to thank Microverse for the outstanding collection of information they have provided that enabled me to create the project.
+In addition, I would like to also thank the team for outstanding work in implementing the requirements of this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>